 This project demonstrated the ability of the Oregon Solutions process to expedite permitting requirements by addressing possible opposition early on and was accomplished in partnership between several farmers in Sherman County, Northwest Wind, several state and federal agencies, the Audubon Society and BPA.

-With a grant from the State Library, Sherman County in 1996 became the last county in Oregon to develop a public library.
+With a grant from the Oregon State Library, Sherman County in 1996 became the last county in Oregon to develop a public library.
 For the prior decade, the public library and its patrons shared space with the library collection and students of Sherman Junior Senior High School in the county seat of Moro.
 It was … Read more

 A number of organizations, local officials, and state and federal agencies worked together to explore opportunities with the significant fossil beds near Fossil.
-The specific projects associated with this effort include: the conversion of the Fossil High School into a paleontological visitor’s center educational programming around sustainable ranching and stream restoration on the Pine Creek […]
+The specific projects associated with this effort included: Conversion of Fossil High School into a paleontological visitor’s center Educational programming around sustainable ranching and stream restoration on the Pine Creek Ranch – … Read more

-Public transportation is a problem facing most rural communities; and Jefferson County is no exception.
-Lack of transit options affects employers, individuals without the means to afford a vehicle, and elderly or disabled people that are unable to drive.
-Jefferson County, the Oregon Department of Transportation (ODOT), the Central Oregon Intergovernmental Council, and The Central […]
+Public transportation is a problem facing most rural communities, and Jefferson County is no exception.
+Lack of transit options affects employers, individuals without the means to afford a vehicle, and elderly or disabled people who are unable to drive.
+Jefferson County, the Oregon Department of Transportation, the Central Oregon Intergovernmental Council, and the Central Oregon … Read more

-In Central Oregon, rapid population growth increased the need for transportation services in general, and specifically better coordination of transportation options for seniors, the disabled and persons without the means of personal mobility.
-The Deschutes County Transportation Project team coordinated existing mobility services and created a permanent public transportation system to serve all people and … Read more
+In Central Oregon, rapid population growth increased the need for transportation services in general, and specifically better coordination of transportation options for seniors, disabled persons and persons without the means of personal mobility.
+The Deschutes County Transportation project team coordinated existing mobility services and created a permanent public transportation system to serve all people and … Read more